Tennessee State Route 60: History

+In 1948, a new straighter alignment was constructed between Cleveland and Hopewell, including a new bridge over Candies Creek that replaced the one-lane Lea Bridge built in 1886.
+This bridge, however, remained until 1988 when it was replaced.
 In Cleveland, the route originally turned south about 1/4 mile east of the interchange with I-75 onto a road which is still called Georgetown Road, and briefly ran together with US 64 through downtown Cleveland before splitting off onto Wildwood Avenue.
-It was moved onto 25th Street after it was widened to four lanes in the mid 1960s and APD-40 after that section was completed in 1974.
+It was moved onto 25th Street after it was widened to four lanes in the mid 1960s and APD-40 after that section was completed in 1975.
+The APD-40 section was originally referred to as SR 60 Bypass during the planning and construction phase.
 Originally, the route did not cross the Tennessee river into Rhea County, and commuters used Blythe Ferry, which dated back to the early 1800s.
 In 1994, the current bridge across the river was completed, and Blythe Ferry closed.

 Between early 2010 and early 2013, the section of SR 60 (Dalton Pike) south of the intersection with McGrady Drive through the Waterville community was widened to five lanes and straightened out.
 The original route was a hazardous two-lane road with several dangerous curves prone to accidents.

 In 2016, the parallel bridges on APD-40 across 20th Street, the railroad, and Overhead Bridge Road were designated as the Dustin Ledford Memorial Bridge in honor of a man who was killed by an intoxicated driver near the Overhead Bridge Road exit.

 In September 2017, TDOT began the process of right-of-way acquisition to widen the segment of SR 60 (Georgetown Road) between north of I-75 and SR 306 from two to five lanes.
 After years of delays, the project broke ground on October 14, 2021, with completion expected on August 25, 2025.